victorwss/flappy-bird-racing/README.md

 The game is a fable about birds that take a long journey to distant lands because...
 Well, just because!

 When you start the game, you'll be flashing in iridescent colors for 5 seconds.
-During this time, you are unvulnerable.
+During this time, you are invulnerable.
-This is important to avoid insta-death after respawning when there is a cat or some other hazard that would be impassable otherwise.
+This is important to avoid insta-death after respawning when there is a cat in the respawn spot or some other hazard that would be impassable otherwise.

 The hazards are the ceiling, the floor, the platforms (movable on later levels), the bar charts and the enemies.
+If you touch any of them, you're dead!
+After some time, your dead body will become transparent and iridescent and then will respawn.

 There are two enemies: